 Each year the pieces to be studied are selected by the Music Memory Committee and the director of the Phoenix Youth Symphony.
 Listening guides are written, and early in the school year are made available to each student for classroom study.
 Each teacher is provided with additional instructional materials online.
 The 2020 playlist will be posted on the Music Memory Student Page.

-On Tuesday, January 28, 2020, students will attend a concert of the studied pieces.
+On Tuesday, January 28, 2020 at 10:00 am, students will attend a concert of the studied pieces.
 This concert will be performed by the Phoenix Youth Symphony, at North Phoenix Baptist Church, under the direction of Matthew Kasper.

 In recent years students in Yavapai, Apache, and Navajo counties have participated.
 For many students this will be their first experience attending a classical symphony concert.
 Certificates are awarded to each participant.